nnikolaou/VesselDetection/README.md

 "Vessel Detection-Val.ipynb" is the same notebook with an additional training/validation split.
 If part of the dataset given is assumed to only be used for the final evaluation, use this.
 Default setup gets to ~ 86-87% Accuracy.

+In the notebooks:
-"__Optional__" : indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).
+"Optional" (in bold): indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).

 "TODO" (in red): indicates parts of the notebook that are to be modified, finalized or added.